python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 <details><summary>Note:</summary>
 If you press <kbd>Shift Enter</kbd>, you can cause issues.
 Ask the instructor to demonstrate (it's difficult to explain textually).
 </details>

+(Not an exercise, just a note)

+The instructor will demonstrate how to use VS Code's multi-file search.